jack-thomas/recipes.jackthomas.io/_posts/2023-01-03-mac-and-cheese.md

 ## Source

-Originally from Jodi Thomas, but heavily rewritten with updated method and a whole box of macaroni
+Jodi Thomas > Jack Thomas (heavily rewritten with simplified method and a whole box of macaroni)

 ## Comments